***** This crisis profile is related to the 2015 Nepal Earthquake. Visit the Nepal Crisis Profile for information about the ongoing conflict. *****

 The Flash Appeal for the Response to the Nepal Earthquake April - July 2015 was launched on 29 April, calling for US$415 million to reach over 8 million people with life-saving assistance and protection in the next three months.
 The appeal has since been revised, now seeking $423 million to further scale up the ongoing relief efforts.

-According to UNOCHA Situation Report Number 11, as of 6 May, a total of 7,675 deaths and 16,392 injured have been reported.
+A total of nearly 9,000 deaths were reported.
+On 12 May, just 17 days after the initial earthquake, the country experienced a powerful aftershock that claimed 100 lives and left about 1,900 injured.
 Government reports confirm that 30 out of 75 districts in the country have been affected in the Western and Central Regions, including Kathmandu Valley districts.
 This includes mountain and hilly areas, in areas where rural populations are dispersed, as well as some very densely populated districts and Nepal’s two largest cities, greater Kathmandu and Pokhara.
-According to initial estimates, 8 million people are believed to have been affected, of which over 2 million people are estimated to live in the 11 most critically hit districts of Dhading, Gorkha, Rasuwa, Sindhupalchowk, Kavre, Nuwakot, Dolakha, Kathmandu, Lalitpur, Bhaktapur and Ramechhap (Nepal Earthquake Flash Appeal, 29 Apr 2015).
-UNOCHA Situation Report Number 11, reports 284,455 houses to have been confirmed destroyed and another 234,102 damaged, causing immense displacement.
-While displacement estimates have not been verified initial estimates assume that 2.8 million people have been displaced (Nepal Earthquake Flash Appeal, 29 Apr 2015).
+According to initial estimates, 8 million people are believed to have been affected, of which over 2 million people are estimated to live in the 11 most critically hit districts of Dhading, Gorkha, Rasuwa, Sindhupalchowk, Kavre, Nuwakot, Dolakha, Kathmandu, Lalitpur, Bhaktapur and Ramechhap.
+In the weeks following the earthquake, OCHA reported that 284,455 houses were destroyed and another 234,102 damaged, causing immense displacement.
+Initial estimates assumed that 2.8 million people were displaced.

 UNICEF estimates 1.7 million children to be in urgent need of humanitarian aid in the areas worst-hit by the earthquake.
 Children are particularly vulnerable within this crisis, as limited access to safe water and sanitation will put children at great risk from waterborne diseases, while some children may have become separated from their families (UNICEF, 29 Apr 2015).